Bring Cooking Classes to your Classroom

 How to Keep Mushrooms

-Store us in the refrigerator in a paper or cloth bag.
-Remove from the container if prepackaged.
-Best used within 3 days.
+Store us in a paper or cloth bag in your fridge.
+It’s best to remove them from the container if you buy us packaging.
+We are best used within 3 days.

 Prime Growing Areas